camunda/camunda-docs/versioned_docs/version-8.5/components/modeler/web-modeler/advanced-modeling/refactoring-suggestions.md

 ![show suggestions icon in the context pad](./img/refactoring-suggestions-1.png)

-If there are suggestions available, a list of them will appear.
+Since this is an alpha feature, only blank elements with names will lead to suggestions.
+If there are suggestions available, you will see a list of them.
 Click on a suggestion to apply it to your diagram:

 ![suggestion to apply a Slack outbound Connector template](./img/refactoring-suggestions-2.png)

 If there are no suggestions available, a message will indicate this:

 ![No refactoring suggestions available](./img/refactoring-suggestions-3.png)

+You can experiment with generating suggestions by editing the name of the element.
+Try:

+- Adding or subtracting words -- for example, changing “Create issue” to “Create GitHub issue”
+- Changing words to synonyms -- for example, “message” to “email”